Bisons and wild horses graze on the prairie.

 At this southern end of Paynes Prairie, there are a half dozen trails to explore and an impressive visitor center with a 50-foot-high observation tower overlooking the prairie.

-Rangers highly recommend the Bolen Bluff Trail, a 2.5 mile roundtrip through a shady loop with a spur that leads to a wildlife viewing platform.
-It’s another possible bison-viewing area.
+Also on the southern end of the park, rangers recommend the Bolen Bluff Trail, a 2.5 mile round trip through a shady loop with a spur that leads to a wildlife viewing platform.
+It’s also a frequent bison-viewing area, we were told

 Great bike trail adjoins Paynes Prairie Preserve

 There’s one additional notable trail in the region: a scenic, paved 16-mile bike trail, Gainesville-Hawthorne State Trail, which cuts across the top of the park.
 To access this trail, you need to approach from the north and check the map for trailheads.

 We parked our car at the bike path trailhead on State Road 234 and were able to bicycle several miles to the start of the La Chua Trail and back to our car.

 Here’s more information on the Gainesville-Hawthorne trail from Florida Rambler.